summer-ospp/help-en/docs/student.md

 #### 5. Project Development and Project Report Submission

 * The repository shown in the project description is the code repository to be used during the project development.
-* Before the end of the project development (UTC+8 September 30th), students need to submit PR/MR to the above community project repository, upload the Project Report and fill in the PR/MR link in the OSPP system.
+* Before the end of the project development (September 30th, UTC+8), students need to submit PR/MR to the above community project repository, upload the Project Report and fill in the PR/MR link in the OSPP system.
-* There is a one-month period for the project PR/MR merge (October 1st - October 30th UTC+8 ).
+* There is a one-month period for the project PR/MR merge (October 1st - October 30th, UTC+8 ).
 The submitted PR/MR needs to be merged during this period.
 * Students should complete the project development independently.
 Mentors can only guide students to develop a plan, provide relevant recommended document links, guide students on participating in the community, and provide directional suggestions for improving the implementation plan.

 #### 6. Final Term Review